 Context Resources and activities Class fair Opportunity to hold a class fair of all the work or short presentations sharing how they worked together as a team and the outcome.
-Certificates of participation To acknowledge effort, award the certificate provided online to everyone who has taken part.
+Certificates of participation • To acknowledge effort, award the certificate provided online to everyone who has taken part.
 Submit entries There's no need to sift entries before sending - we will enjoy looking through all of them!
-Submit your entry online where possible on our website stepintothenhs.nhs.uk/secondary-schools competition.
-If you are unable to submit online, a 'pupil entry form' and 'teacher entry form' must accompany postal entries.
+Submit entries either online at stepintothenhs.nhs.uk/ secondary-schools or by post.
+A 'pupil entry form' should accompany both online and postal entries, and both this and a 'teacher postal entry form' should be included in postal entries.